MatAtBread/nodent/README.md

 Built-in conversions
 ====================

 Nodentify has a (small but possibly growing) set of covers for common Node modules.
-Initially these are "http" and "https".
 You specify these through the parameter when requiring nodent:

 	require('nodent')({use:['http']}) ;